munaja/deals-yc-w22/README.md

 - Run command `go build .` to create the executabble file, then execute it.

 ### API Documentation
 Testing can be done using `postman` directly please import the collection which is available in the project repository under `request-doc` directory.
 The file name is `Deals YC W22.postman_collection`, imported collection name should be `Deals YC W22`.

+There is environment variable named `{{customer-host}}` which should be filled with host server created by the app, for example: `localhost:8100`

 Some special flow of the request:
 - Account registration needs an activation, which will be included in the result if the `env` in the `.env` is set to `development`, for example result will have a note similar to this  `For Dev Only: use this path '/account/confirm-by-email?email=santoso_03@gmail.com&token=fb8bbf42-c36d-4be2-a36a-3af4a471bf56' to activate account`.
 There for after registration please access the given path `/account/confirm-by-email?email=santoso_03@gmail.com&token=fb8bbf42-c36d-4be2-a36a-3af4a471bf56` from postman which available under `Account` directory request `Request Confirmation By Email`